Looking for an espresso machine that can keep up with constant lines of customers?

 While your customers are drawn to the appearance of the White Eagle, its soft infusion system will work behind the scenes to give them the creamiest espresso shot after shot.
 This is accomplished with a slowly increasing pressure to the stream of water during the extraction.

-Your customers may not see it, but they’ll know the difference when they compare your drinks with those of your competitors.
+Your customers may not see the inner workings of this product, but they’ll know the difference when they compare the drinks at your cafe with those of your competitors.

 - Majesty Coffee Price: $13,050